-Choosing the right F2P monetization model is one of the highest-leverage decisions a game team can make.
-In 2026, hybrid monetization gaming has become the dominant strategy — 72% of developers now combine multiple revenue streams rather than relying on IAP or ads alone.
-This game monetization comparison breaks down the four main F2P monetization models, their benchmarks, and when each approach fits your title best.
+Which F2P monetization model wins for your genre?
+That is the only question that matters in 2026 — and the answer is rarely the same for an RPG, a hyper-casual runner, a hybrid-casual puzzle, or a social mid-core game.
+Choosing the right F2P monetization model is one of the highest-leverage decisions a game team can make: 72% of developers now combine multiple revenue streams rather than relying on IAP or ads alone, but which mix, in what sequence, depends entirely on your retention profile and audience.
+This game monetization comparison breaks down the four main F2P monetization models, their 2026 benchmarks, and a genre-by-genre decision matrix that tells you exactly where to start.

 The Four F2P Monetization Models at a Glance